-Jungle Jack’s has been a top choice for many readers in the comments for budget Mt.
-Kinabalu climbs over the past few years and hence we had been mentioning them as one of the tour providers for you to check out.
+Jungle Jack’s had been a top choice for many readers in the comments for budget Mt Kinabalu climbs in the mid-2010s and hence we had been mentioning them as one of the tour providers for you to check out.

 There doesn’t seem to be much information about it online, but you can read an article from one local newspaper here that a reader was kind enough to post in the comments and we also found this article posted by someone on his Facebook page.

-His sudden more “public” profile seems to indicate that he may have the necessary permits for operation this time, but we are unable to confirm and no longer feel that we can list him as a credible option in good faith.
+His sudden more “public” profile seems to indicate that he has the necessary permits for operation this time, but we are unable to confirm and no longer feel that we can list him as a credible option in good faith.

-If the illegal operation didn’t make you think twice already, one of the most alarming recurring stories from climbers on his own Facebook page as well as other review sites is the fact that he has not provided refunds to many climbers he has promised them to – whether because the mountain was closed (such as due to the earthquake in 2015), climbers needing to cancel their bookings, or because guests were unable to climb due to Jack not having actually secured a spot for them (some of these climbers only finding out after their arrival at Jungle Jack’s, despite having booked and paid months in advance).
+If the illegal operation didn’t make you think twice already, one of the most alarming recurring stories from climbers on his own Facebook page as well as other review sites is the fact that he has not provided refunds to many climbers he had promised them to – whether because the mountain was closed (such as due to the earthquake in 2015), climbers needing to cancel their bookings, or because guests were unable to climb due to Jack not having actually secured a spot for them (some of these climbers only finding out after their arrival at Jungle Jack’s, despite having booked and paid months in advance).

 Many others have expressed frustration by the whole booking process.
-Due to Jack not issuing any kind of official receipt or booking confirmation for reservations, many climbers have felt anxious as to whether their spot is secured or not.
+Due to Jack not issuing any kind of official receipt or booking confirmation for reservations (in the past at least), many climbers have felt anxious as to whether their spot is secured or not.

 A reader has reported that they were scammed out of their climbing money (for a group of 6) and hence lost the climbing slot they thought they had secured by a company operating as Batangan Leisure.